Extreme vulnerability to intruder attacks destabilizes network dynamics: RESULTS

 \begin{proposition} Given $-c \leq 0$ and the Laplacian matrix $L_{aug}^b$ in Eq.\,\eqref{eq:Lnewbi}, the minimum algebraic connectivity $f$ is achieved when $b_{i^*} = -c$ for one node $i^*$ and $b_i = 0$ for all other nodes $i \neq i^*$, i.e., the entire budget must be allocated to one node. \end{proposition} \begin{proof} See Methods \ref{sec:prop1}. \end{proof}

 \begin{proposition} Given a budget $-c \leq 0$ in Problem 1, the algebraic connectivity is $f \leq 0$. \end{proposition} \begin{proof} See Methods \ref{sec:prop2}. \end{proof}

-\textit{Problem Statement 2: Attack via unidirectional connections.} Given the $N$-dimensional asymmetric Laplacian matrix $L$ with zero row sums, and a budget $-c$, find the weights $\bb = [b_i]$, $b_i \leq 0$, $i = 1, \hdots, N$, with $\sum_i b_i = -c \leq 0$ such that the algebraic connectivity $f$ of the new graph with the Laplacian matrix $L_{aug}^u$ in Eq.\,\eqref{eq:Lnewuni} is minimized.
+{Problem 2 Statement: Attack via unidirectional connections.} Given the $N$-dimensional possibly asymmetric Laplacian matrix $L$, and a budget $-c$, find the weights $\bb = [b_i]$, $b_i \leq 0$, $i = 1, \hdots, N$, with $\sum_i b_i = -c \leq 0$ such that the algebraic connectivity $f$ of the new graph with the Laplacian matrix $L_{aug}^u$ in Eq.\,\eqref{eq:Lnewuni} is minimized.

 \begin{proposition} Given $-c \leq 0$ and the Laplacian matrix $L_{aug}^u$ in Eq.\,\eqref{eq:Lnewuni}, the minimum algebraic connectivity $f$ is achieved when $b_{i^*} = -c$ for one node $i^*$ and $b_i = 0$ for all other nodes $i \neq i^*$, i.e., the entire budget must be allocated to one node. \end{proposition} \begin{proof} See Methods \ref{sec:prop3}. \end{proof}